coredns/unbound/README.md

 ## Description

-Via *unbound* you can perform recursive queries to the internet.
+Via *unbound* you can perform recursive queries.
 Unbound uses DNSSEC by default when resolving *and* it returns those records (DNSKEY, RRSIG, NSEC and NSEC3) back to the clients.
-This also implies that OPT RR in the original request is not reflected upstream.
+The *unbound* plugin will remove those records when a client didn't ask for it.

-The internal answer cache of Unbound is disabled, so you may want to use the *cache* plugin.
+The internal (RR) answer cache of Unbound is disabled, so you may want to use the *cache* plugin.

 ## Syntax